alexandryte/eth-metacrafters/README.md

 ## Features

 ### 1. Public Variables
 TOKEN_NAME: A constant string representing the name of the token.
+In this case, the token is named "SPIKE".
 TOKEN_ABBRV: A constant string representing the abbreviation of the token.
+This token's abbreviation is "SPK".
 TOTAL_SUPPLY: An unsigned integer representing the initial total supply of the token.
 ### 2. Mapping of Balances
 The contract includes a mapping that associates addresses with their corresponding token balances.